Mountain Medicine on Skis 2026

 • Meals, drinks, flights, insurance, airport transfers

-• Anything not expressly mentioned is not included which may include supplementary costs if, by participant consensus, we ski tour further afield and stay in a mountain refuge (shared additional costs might include tunnel fees, fuel, accommodation and meals/drinks).
+• Anything not expressly mentioned is not included which may include supplementary costs if we ski tour further afield and stay in a mountain refuge (only done with group consensus and additional costs shared by participants might include Mont Blanc tunnel fees, fuel, accommodation and staff subsistence).
+Often, the added cost of a refuge night is offset by a cheaper ski pass or sometimes a ski pass is not even required for 1 or 2 days.

-Terms & conditions – Please be sure you appreciate WMT’s terms and conditions related to deposit payments, cancellations and Covid BEFORE you book.
+Terms & conditions – Please be sure you appreciate WMT’s terms and conditions related to deposit payments and cancellations BEFORE you book.
 Payment schedule – Balance payments are due 60 days before a course.
 You must have adequate travel insurance to attend and you should take this out as soon as you book to protect yourself if YOU have to cancel.
-See the PDF note under DOWNLOADS below for travel and insurance advice.
 Eagle Ski Club Development Awards: aspiring ski tourers who are under 35 from the UK can apply for financial support to attend a course such as Mountain Medicine on Skis.
+Applications close 1st November 2025.
 Details here.